sanurag563/sanurag.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hello there, I'm Anurag"
+title: "👋 Hello there, I'm Anurag!"
 author_profile: true
 redirect_from:
   - /about/